-COOPER REGEL, a member of Masuch Law LLP, along with KOSKIE MINSKY LLP, commenced a class action on January 25, 2018 against the Attorney General of Canada alleging that its operation of “Indian Hospitals” was negligent and breached fiduciary duties owed to Indigenous People.
+COOPER REGEL, along with KOSKIE MINSKY LLP, commenced a class action on January 25, 2018 against the Attorney General of Canada alleging that its operation of “Indian Hospitals” was negligent and breached fiduciary duties owed to First Nation, Inuit & Métis people.

 January 25, 2018 – Filed Statement of Claim